Cameron recalls parliament to sanction air strikes against Islamic State

 Parliament, which was in recess, will reconvene on Friday to vote on allowing Britain's Royal Air Force to hit Islamic State targets in northern Iraq.
 The action has the backing of all three main parties and is expected to comfortably pass.

-Cameron spoke after U.S. planes pounded Islamic State positions in Syria for a second day.
-But the strikes did not halt the fighters' advance in a Kurdish area where fleeing refugees told of villages burnt and captives beheaded.
+Cameron spoke as U.S. planes pounded Islamic State positions in Syria for a second day, but the strikes did not halt the fighters' advance in a Kurdish area where fleeing refugees told of villages burnt and captives beheaded.

-"We must not be so frozen with fear that we don't do anything at all," Cameron told the 193-member United Nations General Assembly on Wednesday.
-"We have a need to act in our own national interest to protect our people and our society.
-So it is right that Britain should now move to a new phase of action."

 Britain, a staunch U.S. ally, was quick to join military action in Afghanistan and Iraq a decade ago.
 But a war-weary public and parliament's rejection last year of air strikes on Syrian government targets prompted Cameron to proceed cautiously this time and win cross-party support before acting.

+"When we are threatened in this way, we should not turn away from what needs to be done.
+I'm confident we will get this through on an all-party basis."

 Cameron said the Iraqi government had requested British air strikes.
-He met with Iraqi Prime Minister Haider al-Abadi earlier on Wednesday at the United Nations.
+He was scheduled to meet Iraqi Prime Minister Haider al-Abadi in New York.

 Cameron, who is up for re-election next year and is keen not to roil public opinion, will hold a detailed discussion with his Cabinet on Thursday in London about the kind of military action he envisages.